 Click here to see a TV news story on me.

-While performing in Seattle in 1976, I saw scrimshaw for the first time,
+While traveling the West in a country-rock band, I saw scrimshaw for the first time

 After returning to my ranching roots, I started doing scrimshaw for the Buck Knife Company,